hzeller/txtempus/README.md

 ```

 In the video below, you can see how a watch is set with this transmitter.
-After it is set to zero, it waits until it sees the end-of-minute mark (which
+After it is manually reset, it waits until it sees the end-of-minute mark
-does not have any amplitude modulation) and then starts to count on from
+(which does not have any amplitude modulation) and then starts to count on from
 second 59, then gathering the data that is following.

 An interesting observation: you see that the watch already gets into fully